hypertidy/vapour/cran-comments.md

 ## vapour 0.5.5

+Release to

-Release to fix error on CRAN results (unsupported NetCDF by GDAL lib), and to ensure proj/ and gdal/ files are able to be copied to the MacOS tarball by CRAN request.
+* fix error on CRAN results (unsupported NetCDF by GDAL lib).
+* to ensure proj/ and gdal/ files are able to be copied to the MacOS tarball by configure argument.

 ## Test environments